tieu1991/KissAnime.bundle/README.md

 # KissAnime.bundle

-Version 1.3
+Version 1.4

-Fix for the updated site
+Fix loading of episodes bug for some anime who didn't load

 By tieu1991